Colin Jones Accredited Int. Dip. MBACP Reg

 I attend monthly clinical supervision with a Senior Qualified Supervisor in accordance with the guidelines and requirements of BACP to maintain therapeutic standards of practice.

-I hold an enhanced Criminal Record Bureau (DBS) disclosure certifying me as suitable for work with vulnerable adults and children.
+I hold an enhanced Disclosure & Barring Service (DBS) disclosure certifying me as suitable for work with vulnerable adults and children.

 I maintain Continued Professional Development to update my skills, broadening my experience by regularly conducting research, attending courses and seminars.